edrohan1/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 .. note::  Any course team member can delete content created by other team members.

-To add a course team member:
+To add a course team member, follow these steps.

 #.
 Ensure you have Admin access.
 #.
 Ensure that the new team member has registered and activated an account.
 #.
 In Studio, from the **Settings** menu, select **Course Team**.
 #.
 Select **Add a New Team Member**.
 #.
 Enter the new team member's email address, then select **ADD USER**.

 The new team member can now work on the course in Studio.

 * To preview the course in the LMS, the team member must enroll in the course.